phasedchirp/phasedchirp.github.io/cv/index.md

 B.A., [Linguistics](http://www.linguistics.ucla.edu/), May 2008

-## Technical

-**Programming Languages:**

--Programming languages: Python, R, Octave/Matlab, Julia, Bash scripting -Experienced with R and Python for data analysis -Extensive experience with Unix/Linux computing environments
+### Skills:

+**Programming Languages:** R, Python (numpy, scipy, pandas, scikit-learn), SQL, Haskell, Julia, Octave/Matlab, Stan.

+**Data Analysis/Machine Learning:** Linear and generalized linear models for regression and classification, data visualization, Bayesian modeling, time-series, decision trees/random forests, supervised and unsupervised clustering models, density estimation, online learning methods.

+**Experimental Design:** Experimental design for a/b testing and multivariate designs, power analysis.

 ##Experience

+**Consultant** (9/2015-present)
+Consulting on data analysis and experimental design for social and cognitive science researchers.

+**Lab Manager** NYU Phonetics and Experimental Phonology Lab (5/2011-9/2015)
+Developed data collection and analysis pipelines, provided computational support for students and faculty.

-####Research Assistant, NYU Department of Linguistics:
+**Research Assistant** NYU Department of Linguistics (5/2011-8/2014)

-Assisted PIs Lisa Davidson (NYU) and Colin Wilson (Johns Hopkins) on a series of projects investigating the roles of phonetic and phonological factors in non-native speech perception.
+(PIs Lisa Davidson and Colin Wilson) Project investigating phonetic and phonological factors in non-native speech perception.

--Assisted in design and preparation of experimental materials and protocols -Trained and supervised undergraduate research assistants -Performed data processing and analysis

-####Lab Manager, NYU Department of Linguistics:

-Manager of the Phonetics and Experimental Phonology Laboratory.

--Maintained lab equipment
--Provided technical support for students and faculty -Developed/updated data collection and analysis pipelines -Maintained documentation for lab resources

-##Selected Teaching Experience

-####Teaching Assistant, NYU Department of Linguistics:

-TA for newly introduced course introducing students to concepts in language technology/ computational linguistics with Frans Adriaans and Lucas Champollion

-- Assisted in development of course materials
-- Built and deployed web-based platform for interactive programming assignments

-####Instructor/Co-organizer, NYU Department of Linguistics

-Co-instructor (with Tal Lizen) for a series of departmental workshops on statistical methods and data analysis

-- Topics ranged from basic descriptive statistics and exploratory analysis to linear and logistic regression

-##Research
+### Sample Consulting Projects:

+**Ultrasound analysis pipeline:** Assisted in re-building NYU PEP Lab's pipeline for processing and analyzing tongue-shape data, streamlining an existing procedure and modifying components to take advantage of improvements in available software.
+Replaced complex scripts with higher-level user-friendly interface covering standard use cases and where possible migrated to open-source tools freely available to students. (see \href{https://github.com/NYU-PEP}{github.com/NYU-PEP})

+**Data Analysis:**, Assisted researcher Nicole Holliday (NYU) in design and implementation of statistical analysis of speech data for a study of how speakers use socio-linguistic features to construct and present ethnic identity.
+Iterated analysis from initial data collection and exploratory analysis to building Bayesian model of individual behavior variability.

+**Data Analysis and Experimental Design:** Assisted in design of behavioral experiment examining perceptual errors among speakers of Mandarin, Cantonese, Japanese, and Korean.
+Designed an automated data processing and analysis pipeline to process raw experimental output, fit a multinomial logistic regression model to the data, and generate visualizations based on data and model.

+###Research

-### Publications
+#### Publications

 - Davidson, Lisa, Sean Martin, and Colin Wilson *Stabilizing the production of nonnative consonant clusters with acoustic variability*.